 Formatting your thesis requires detailed attention so read the Library's practical guidelines in the Formatting your thesis box.

-If your thesis will be bound single sided use the Recto template; if double-sided, customise the gutter margin on mirror pages in Word, or set the Inside and Outside margins based on the templates below:
+If you want a thesis bound, single sided, use the Recto template; if double-sided, customise the gutter margin on mirror pages in Word, or set the Inside and Outside margins based on the templates below:

 OR, set your own margins:

-The page binding margin must be at least 30mm - OU Regulations, s.14.3(a).
-This means that:
+The page binding margin should be at least 30mm - this means that:

 Use word processing software such as Word, Open Office, or Pages.
 See the IT support tab for more details.